zaynahxc/pxt-microbit/docs/courses/ucp-science/rocket-acceleration/setup-procedure.md

 ## Code and Data Collection

 This project will explore 2 different methods of data collection.
-The first uses a single @boardname@ with the [Windows 10 MakeCode app][makecode-app] to record the data over a serial connection.
-The second uses the radio on the @boardname@ in the nose cone to transmit the acceleration values back to another @boardname@ connected to the computer to collect and record data using the Windows 10 MakeCode app.
+The first uses a single @boardname@ with MakeCode to record the data over a serial connection.
+The second uses the radio on the @boardname@ in the nose cone to transmit the acceleration values back to another @boardname@ connected to the computer to collect and record data using MakeCode.

-### Option 1: Windows 10 MakeCode app and a USB connection
+### Option 1: MakeCode and a USB connection

-The [Windows 10 MakeCode app][makecode-app] allows data to be directly read from the @boardname@ when it is attached using USB cable.
-Data can be sent from the @boardname@ to the Windows 10 MakeCode app using a serial data connection.
+MakeCode allows data to be directly read from the @boardname@ when it is attached using USB cable.
+Data can be sent from the @boardname@ to the browser using a serial data connection.
 The data collected over the serial connection can be graphed and the data can be downloaded.
 The data can be downloaded as a _data.csv_ file.
 This allows the collection of data in real time.
 This file can be opened in a spreadsheet for further analysis.
 Many different kinds of experiments can be performed using this data logging technique.

 ### Option 2: Remote collecting unit sending to receiving unit over radio

 Two @boardname@s can be used to collect and record data using the radio commands.
 One @boardname@ can be setup remotely and the other @boardname@ can be used to observe the data.
 The first @boardname@ can send the data it observes to the second @boardname@ for the observer to record.
 Setup 2 @boardname@s so they can communicate over the radio they need to be on the same radio group.
 For additional information see the [Data Collection](/courses/ucp-science/data-collection) lesson.

-Use 2 @boardname@s to collect the data on one and send it to another that is connect to the Windows 10 MakeCode app using a USB cable the experiment to collect and record data remotely.
+Use 2 @boardname@s to collect the data on one and send it to another that is connect to MakeCode using a USB cable the experiment to collect and record data remotely.
 This allows the collection of acceleration data at a distance.

 ## Coding the Radios Method